 A quick overview of phase I detoxification :

-Everything you eat or take (like a medication) is absorbed in the intestines and taken to the liver.
+Everything you eat or take (like medication) is absorbed in the intestines and taken to the liver.

-- This allows the liver to detoxify anything harmful that you’ve eaten and it also transforms nutrients into forms that you need.
+- This allows the liver to detoxify anything harmful that you’ve eaten, and it also transforms nutrients into forms that you need.

 - Fat-soluble toxins are made water-soluble.